entando/entando-docs/vuepress/docs/next/docs/consume/custom-resources.md

 * `spec.jdbcParameters` is a map of name/value pairs that will be appended to the JDBC connection string to allow for further customization of the actual connection to the database.

-## EntandoCompositeApp
+## EntandoApp

-The EntandoCompositeApp Custom Resource can be used to package a collection of Entando Core Custom Resources in a single YAML file for sequential deployment.
+The EntandoApp Custom Resource can be used to package a collection of Entando Core Custom Resources in a single YAML file for sequential deployment.
 Keep in mind that one can already use standard YAML syntax to package a set of Kubernetes resources in a single file, separating each resource with a triple dash (`---`).
 The purpose of this custom resource is therefore specifically to ensure that the deployment of the previous 'component' has